-Chris utilizes Trauma-Focused Cognitive Behavioral Therapy to address her clients’ unique needs.
-She is working towards becoming trained in EMDR, which is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma, anxiety, and depression.
+Chris utilizes both Trauma-Focused Cognitive Behavioral Therapy and EMDR to address her clients’ unique needs.
+She is currently working on becoming certified in EMDR, which is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma, anxiety, and depression.
 Chris is client-focused and strives to create an alliance with her clients to determine therapeutic goals and treatment tasks.

 Diane is a Licensed Mental Health Counselor (LMHC).
 She received her graduate degree of Counseling from Covenant Theological Seminary in St. Louis, Missouri and also has a graduate degree of Art from the University of Missouri-Columbia, Missouri.
 Diane worked in a community mental health facility for five years in St. Louis prior to moving to Indianapolis.
 She has worked at LifeSolutions during the past four years as a home-based therapist providing services for children, adolescents, and adults through the Department of Child Services.
 Her practice style is person-centered and strength-based while utilizing Cognitive Behavior Therapy and therapeutic art and play activities.